Diversity and Inclusion

 - Provide resources for residents, fellows, faculty and staff to enrich diversity, equity and inclusion through training, educational development and discourse.

-- Support diversifying the physician workforce to produce professionals that is reflective and can address the healthcare needs of the state and the nation.
+- Support diversifying the physician workforce to produce professionals that are reflective and can address the healthcare needs of the state and the nation.

 Bias Reduction in Internal Medicine (BRIM)